Using technology

 4. Do simulations, such as simulating the sampling distribution of a statistic.

 In this graduate theoretical statistics course, we will discuss some other computational tasks using software.
 I will provide scripts and instructions in R for these tasks listed above and for other computational tasks in the course.
-Students are not expected to know R before the course begins, and will not learn to be experts in R during the course.
-However, I expect students to be able to run the scripts I provide and adapt them to some extent.
-Students will work in groups on any work requiring them to use R.
+Students are not expected to know R before the course begins, and are not expected to learn to be adept with R during the course.
+However, I expect students to be able to run the scripts I provide and adapt them in a minimal way.
+Students will work in groups on any work requiring them to use R and grading on this work will be on just minimal participation.

 It is fine - a good thing, indeed - for students to know how to use other software besides R to do any or all of these tasks.
-I am emphasizing the use of R because it is freely available so that everyone can have easy access to it, and it will be useful for everyone in the class to be able to communicate about the computational issues using the same language.
+I am emphasizing the use of R because I would like for students in the class to be able to work with each other and using the same package is helpful for that.
+R is freely available so that everyone can have easy access to it, and it takes only minimal setup to run the scripts I will provide.

 R is a free package which is available on several different platforms.
 Information about downloading and setting it up will be provided.